Hadrianxx/DFS-Analytics-Toolbox/README.md

     * [Jupyter notebook server](https://jupyter.org/) with Python 3, R and Julia kernels
     * A working [IPython Clusters](https://ipyparallel.readthedocs.io/en/latest/) tab!

-Note that the only TeXLive / LaTeX installed is those pieces that come in as dependencies of `R` and `pandoc`.
-So there will be some PDFs you can't generate.
+Note that the only TeXLive / LaTeX installed is those pieces that come in as dependencies of `R`.
+So there will be some PDFs you can't generate via R, and the notebook download-as-pdf won't work.
 But all the HTML documents you can make with the notebooks should work; if they don't, file an issue.
 And it's a one-line command to install TeXLive if you need it.

 ## Building the image locally
 If you want to build the image locally instead of pulling it from Docker Hub, open a terminal on the Docker host and enter